byerlikaya/SmartRAG/examples/SmartRAG.Demo/README-Docker.md

-# Docker Setup Guide for SmartRAG Local Demo
+# Docker Setup Guide for SmartRAG Demo

 Complete guide for running SmartRAG with all local services using Docker.